MichiganSolarCarTeam/micro-lint/CONTRIBUTING.md

 # Getting started

-`microLint` is written in Python 3, so to get started, you'll have to have the relevant developer tools.
+`micro-lint` is written in Python 3, so to get started, you'll have to have the relevant developer tools.
 Install Python 3 on your system, as well as a program like `virtualenv` to manager your Python environments.

 ## Check out the repository

-Check out the `microLint` repository in a directory.
+Check out the `micro-lint` repository in a directory.
 Enter the directory and create a new `virtualenv`.
 Make sure to specify Python 3 as the `virtualenv` executable.

-    $ git clone git@github.com:arxanas/microLint
+    $ git clone git@github.com:arxanas/micro-lint
-    $ cd microLint
+    $ cd micro-lint
     $ virtualenv -p python3 .venv

 Now activate the virtualenv: